nhoyt/text-editor/ConceptualModel.md

 * Quotation (blockquote)
 * Paragraph (normal)

+Can also select multiple consecutive blocks and change all of them to:

+* Headings (of a specified level)
+* List items
+* Quotations
+* Paragraphs (normal)

 ### Insert formatted block
 Only operates on an empty paragraph? (use case: place cursor within heading or list item?)